 To understand this, consider the 2010 earthquakeyear, which caused severe damage to the area in Chile, responsible for much of the world's copper production.
 This earthquake seriously damaged copper mines and export infrastructure, which immediately reduced the flow of new supplies to the global copper market and led to an increase in copper prices by 6.2%.
 This event will affect the business of any person in the world who is somehow related to the copper market, but they will not need any specific knowledge about the earthquake in Chile or the state of the market in order to make a decision on how to respond.
 All the necessary information required to make effective decisions is contained in the price of copper itself.
 Immediately, all firms that require copper are encouraged to reduce demand, suspend purchases, or search for substitutes.
 On the other side of the market, all copper-producing firms are interested in its production.
 With a natural change in prices, everyone in the world involved in the copper industry receives an incentive to act in such a way as to mitigate the negative effects of the earthquake.
 This is the power of a free market with accurate price signals.

-Price signals are navigationtools for entrepreneurs floating in the stormy seas of markets, and money is the medium through which these signals spread.
-In other words: money is a system of measuring value (temporary property), just like a ruler is a system of measuring length (spatial property).
-The less flexible the money supply, the better they cope with this measurement task.
-If you measure a table with a ruler, the accuracy of which you do not trust, then you cannot be sure whether you are measuring a table or the ruler itself; you cannot distinguish a signal (actual length) from noise (changes in units).
-Historically, gold triumphed in competition because of its relative inelasticity of supply, which made it both the best repository of value and a transmitter of price signals.
-Definitely, Bitcoin is money with an ideal inelasticity of supply, it is the most uncompromising system of measuring value that the world has ever known.
-In this sense, Bitcoin is like an indestructible ruler - an ideal objective unit of measure for endless variations of market values.
+Price signals are navigationaltools for entrepreneurs navigating the stormy seas of markets, and money &#8212; it is the medium through which these signals propagate.
+To put it another way: money is a system for measuring value (a time property), just as a ruler is a system for measuring length (a spatial property).
+The less elastic the money supply, the better they perform at this measurement task.
+If you measure a table with a ruler that you don't trust to be accurate, then you can't be sure whether you're measuring the table or the ruler itself; you can't differentiate between signal (actual length) and noise (changes in units).
+Historically, gold has outperformed the competition due to its relative inelasticity of supply, making it both the best store of value and transmitter of price signals.
+Clearly, Bitcoin is money with perfectly inelastic supply, the most uncompromising system of measuring value the world has ever known.
+In this sense, Bitcoin is like an unbreakable ruler—the ideal objective unit of measurement for the infinite variations of market values.

 Therefore, the more reliable monetarythe proposal is consistent with an absolute lack of time, the better it conveys the time savings generated by our collective increase in productivity.
 Thus, both gold and Bitcoin have the same fundamental appeal: they more accurately reflect the impersonal, irreproducible, irreversible, irrepressible and absolutely deficient essence of the empirical component that money is intended to symbolize in the market - time.